OhioBWC - Basics: (Policy library) - File

 13. BWC is required to post the names of grant recipients, the items approved for purchase with grant funds, and the amount of the awards on the BWC website.
 This requirement is mandated by ORC 125.112(F).

-14. When an employer holding an active safety grant merges, or combines with another employer, the grant remains valid.
+14. When an employer holding an active safety grant merge, or combines with another employer, the grant remains valid.
 The successor employer must continue to provide the required reports to BWC for the duration of the one-year reporting period.

 a.
-The predecessor employer bears sole responsibility to notify the successor employer of the obligations under the SIG program.
+The predecessor employer bears sole responsibility to notify the successor employer of the obligations under the SIG Program.

 b.
 If the successor employer fails to comply with the reporting provisions, BWC will bill the successor employer for previously awarded grant funds.